hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-bloodspot-screen-intro.md

 **Each Observation must have:**

 1.  a status
-1.  a LOINC and SNOMED code which tells you what was recorded and is taken from the “LOINC Code” & "SNOMED CT" columns respectively in the table below.
+1.  a LOINC and SNOMED code (indicating what was recorded)
 1.  a subject (Patient)
-1.  a time indicating when the details was taken
+1.  a time (indicating when the details were recorded)
-1.	a performer detailing who has recorded the details.
+1.	a performer (detailing who has recorded the details)
+    -   Note: A reason needs to be supplied in-case there is no numeric result value.
 #### Examples

 To be added